 genuine 925/000 Sterling silver face

-enamel coated with old turkish "Ottoman" numbers
+enamel lacquer with old turkish "Ottoman" numbers

 Domed and anti-reflected sapphire glass on front